 Will My Radio Stories Be Broadcast On-Air?

 Yes.
 Pieces produced in Terrascope Radio are broadcast first on WMBR (88.1 FM), the MIT radio station, and are then made available for national distribution via the Public Radio Exchange.
-All previous Terrascope Radio final programs have been licensed and broadcast by other community and public radio stations, and some have been distributed nationwide.
+Almost all previous Terrascope Radio final programs have been licensed and broadcast by other community and public radio stations, and some have been distributed nationwide.

 Can I Hear Some Examples of Previous Terrascope Radio Broadcasts?